 Cannabinoids and Pain

-Cannabinoid involvement in pain modulation is beyond the scope of this lesson, but below is a great illustration from a fantastic textbook by Meyer and Quenzer.
-The important message is: Cannabinoids modulate ascending and descending pain pathways.
+Cannabinoid involvement in pain modulation is beyond the scope of this post, but it is worth mentioning that cannabinoids modulate pain pathways.